-Corequisite: Current enrollment in FCL 800, Clinical Internship please refer to the Specialty Options section of the catalog.
+Corequisite: Current enrollment in FCL 800, Clinical Internship

 The following is a partial list of electives offered in the department of TCM Clinical Training.
 Electives are offered based on faculty availability and student interest.
 For a complete listing of electives please refer to the Five Branches website.